Orbis36/WYSIWYD/README.md

     --ckpt /path_to_weight/main_res.pth
    ```

-5. Train model with the provided lidar data
+5. Train the model with the provided lidar data

-    Please take the YAML file provided for an inference, cancel the GT-Sampling in the training pipeline will
+    Please take the YAML file provided for an inference, cancel the GT-Sampling in the training pipeline, will
     be better for performance.

-With the main_res.pth, the result should like follows.
-You can check the further result from our paper.
+With the main_res.pth, the result should be as follows.
+Please feel free to check the further result from our paper.
 ```
 Car AP_R40@0.70, 0.70, 0.70:
 bbox AP:98.9053, 95.9023, 93.4399